Karang1908/Karang1908/README.md

 ## About Me

 - AI Engineer & Systems Architect — I design and ship intelligent, production-grade systems
-- I also specialise in Cybersecurity, WebDev, IoT & Robotics
+- I also specialize in Cybersecurity, WebDev, IoT & Robotics
 - Always exploring the edges of ML infrastructure and distributed systems
 - I win hackathons :)